This post contains affiliate links. This means I earn a commission when you buy through my links at no extra cost to you.

 When I graduated from high school, my French teacher gave everyone in the class a small potted spider plant that she had cut off her own plant.
-It was such a small easy gift but so thoughtful!
+It was such a small, easy gift but so thoughtful!
 I still have my spider plant and have potted little spider plant babies for my family and friends.
 You can also find spider plants for sale on Amazon.

 For my Mom’s birthday this year I decided to give her a small spider plant baby that my plant had been growing.
 I bought a pot and decided to decorate it by painting it.
 Here is how I did it!

 Paint the pot.
 You may want to use a few layers of paint.
 I use this acrylic paint.
 You might want to wait until the first coat dries before applying the second.
 I wish I had used tape to make a cleaner line on my paint but I think it turned out cute anyway!

 Make yourself breakfast.
 Planting is exhausting work!

 Put soil in the pot, almost until the top.
 I used miracle grow potting soil.
 If you compost, use that soil as it is rich in nutrients for the plant.

 Dig a small hole.
 The plant baby is probably very small so a small hole will be good.